Lead Opinion

 D. Trial Court Error in Rejecting the Statutory Mitigator of Extreme Mental or Emotional Disturbance

-The Florida Supreme Court also rejected Philmore‘s attempt to raise the issue as a claim of ineffective assistance of appellate counsel.
+The Florida Supreme Court also rejected Philmore’s attempt to raise the issue as a claim of ineffective assistance of appellate counsel.
 See id.
-The trial court thoroughly considered whether to apply the statutory mitigator of an extreme mental or emotional disturbance, and the Florida Supreme Court previously concluded on direct appeal that the trial court‘s rejection of this mitigator was “supported by competent, substantial evidence.”
+The trial court thoroughly considered whether to apply the statutory mitigator of an extreme mental or emotional disturbance, and the Florida Supreme Court previously concluded on direct appeal that the trial court’s rejection of this mitigator was “supported by competent, substantial evidence.”
 Id.
-Philmore‘s habeas claim was “merely an additional argument in support of the claim previously raised on direct appeal.”
+Phil-more’s habeas claim was “merely an additional argument in support of the claim previously raised on direct appeal.”
 Id.
-Accordingly, the Florida Supreme Court concluded that Philmore‘s claim of ineffective assistance of appellate counsel lacked merit.
+Accordingly, the Florida Supreme Court concluded that Philmore’s claim of ineffective assistance of appellate counsel lacked merit.
 See id.

-The omitted claim in this case was closely related to the claim raised by Philmore‘s appellate counsel on direct appeal.
-Counsel asserted on direct appeal that “[t]he trial court erred in failing to find that the capital felony was committed while [Philmore] was under the influence of extreme mental or emotional disturbance.”
-R1-13, Accordion Folder 5, Exh.
+The omitted claim in this ease was closely related to the claim raised by Philmore’s appellate counsel on direct appeal.
+Counsel asserted on direct appeal that “[t]he trial court erred in failing to find that the capital felony was committed while [Phil-more] was under the influence of extreme mental or emotional disturbance.”
+Rl-13, Accordion Folder 5, Exh.
 A-31, Initial Brief of Appellant at 91.
-In support of this argument, appellate counsel recounted Dr. Wood‘s review of Philmore‘s brain imaging scan and school records, and Dr. Wood‘s opinion that Philmore‘s brain injury caused his abnormal behavior.
+In support of this argument, appellate counsel recounted Dr. Wood’s review of Philmore’s brain imaging scan and school records, and Dr. Wood’s opinion that Philmore’s brain injury caused his abnormal behavior.
 Appellate counsel then argued that the sentencing court erroneously dismissed the expert mental health findings of both Dr. Wood and Dr. Berland in rejecting the mitigating circumstance of an extreme mental or emotional disturbance.
-This argument is very similar to the omitted claim now raised in the instant habeas petition—that the trial court erroneously ignored Dr. Wood‘s testimony in rejecting the mitigating circumstance of an extreme mental or emotional disturbance.
+This argument is very similar to the omitted claim now raised in the instant habeas petition — that the trial court erroneously ignored Dr. Wood’s testimony in rejecting the mitigating circumstance of an extreme mental or emotional disturbance.
 Both claims focus on the same underlying issue, the applicability of the statutory mitigator of an extreme mental or emotional disturbance.

 In light of its determination on direct appeal that this statutory mitigator did not apply, the Florida Supreme Court correctly concluded that Philmore did not receive ineffective assistance of appellate counsel.
 The omitted claim relies on the same facts and challenges the identical trial court decision that was affirmed on direct appeal.
-Appellate counsel‘s failure to challenge that decision under a different legal theory cannot be considered deficient performance, especially given that counsel raised eleven other enumerations of error in a one-hundred page brief.
-Compare Heath, 941 F.2d at 1131 (concluding that appellate counsel in death penalty case was deficient in raising only one issue in a six-page argument).
-Nor can Philmore establish any prejudice from his attorney‘s omission since the Florida Supreme Court already concluded that “the trial court‘s rejection of this statutory mitigator is supported by competent substantial evidence.”
-Philmore, 820 So.2d at 937.
-Accordingly, the Florida Supreme Court reasonably rejected Philmore‘s claim of ineffective assistance of appellate counsel.
+Appellate counsel’s failure to challenge that decision under a different legal theory cannot be considered deficient performance, especially given that counsel raised eleven other enumerations of error in a one-hundred page brief.
+Compare Heath,

 As Philmore has failed to show cause and prejudice to excuse his procedural default, we may not review the merits of his defaulted claim.
-See Edwards, 529 U.S. at 451, 120 S.Ct. at 1591.
-No exception to this rule applies here as Philmore does not assert that our failure to review his claim will result in a fundamental miscarriage of justice.
-See id.
-We therefore affirm the district court‘s denial of habeas relief on this issue.
+See Edwards,

 III.
 CONCLUSION